bdimych/freenet-re-downloader/README.md

 the script can be run from any directory,\
 it can be run normally in foreground but you will see nothing because it redirects all output to the log file,\
-to run it in the background use `nohup bash ./pdbs-180820-freenet-re-downloader.sh &`,\
+to run it in the background use `nohup bash ./pdbs-180820-freenet-re-downloader.sh &`\
-or you can add crontab job with @reboot keyword - see `man 1 crontab` and `man 5 crontab`,\
+or you can add crontab job with @reboot keyword - see `man 1 crontab` and `man 5 crontab`\
 e.g.\
 `crontab -e`\
 and add this line:\